Obama campaigns with former Republican Crist in crucial Florida

-SEMINOLE, Florida, Sept 8 (Reuters) - President Barack Obama kicked off a two-day bus tour of the key election battleground state of Florida on Saturday with former Florida Governor Charlie Crist, who endorsed Obama’s 2008 rival John McCain but has since left the Republican Party.
+SEMINOLE, Florida (Reuters) - President Barack Obama kicked off a two-day bus tour of the key election battleground state of Florida on Saturday with former Florida Governor Charlie Crist, who endorsed Obama’s 2008 rival John McCain but has since left the Republican Party.

 The Democratic incumbent hopes Crist, a once popular Republican governor, will help Obama appeal to political independents, who are likely to determine the victor in the state.